Injective Quants (QUNT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Injective Quants Historical Price

-According to the latest data gathered on Injective Quants live price page, the current price of Injective Quants is 0.00304283USD.
-The circulating supply of Injective Quants(QUNT) is 604.89M QUNT , giving it a market capitalization of $1.84M.
+According to the latest data gathered on Injective Quants live price page, the current price of Injective Quants is 0.00323546USD.
+The circulating supply of Injective Quants(QUNT) is 604.89M QUNT , giving it a market capitalization of $1.96M.

 The Injective Quants Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of QUNT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.